kalispera/HYPE/README.md

 Problems occure when you work together with other people on side projects.
 Time is not a given constant.
 That's why the hype framework doesn't focus on providing maximum value in a give set of time.

-Hype focus on providing maximum motivation when investing irregular time.
+Hype focuses on providing maximum motivation when investing irregular time.